Professor of Geochemistry and Global Environmental Science

 Professor Orphan focuses on molecular microbial ecology of anaerobic communities involved in carbon and sulfur cycling; application and development of combined molecular and isotopic methods for relating uncultured microorganisms to biogeochemical processes and understanding interspecies interactions.

-Louis E. Nohl Professor and Professor of Chemical Engineering
+Louis E. Nohl Professor of Chemical Engineering

 Professor of Geobiology